 - You announce a checkmate when your opponent fails to protect their king from your check.

-- A game is declared a draw if you and your opponent are out of salvageable moves or can still make moves, but none of them will result in checkmate.
+- A game is declared a draw if you and your opponent are out of salvageable moves or can still make moves, but none of them will result in a checkmate.

 Learn 23 Chess Checkmate Moves to win the game.